MorphX (video game)

-MorphX (also known as The Swarm or simply Swarm) is an action-adventure video game developed by Targem Games and published by Buka Entertainment in CIS territories and 505 Games in the west.
-A light gun shooter arcade game adaptation was released in 2013 by Global VR.
+MorphX (known in Russia as Simbiont (Симбионт)), also known as The Swarm (working title), is a 2008 third-person shooter video game developed by Targem Games and published by Buka Entertainment in Russia and 505 Games in the West.
+A light-gun shooter arcade game adaptation was released in 2013 by Global VR.

+Gameplay

+MorphX is a science-fiction action-adventure video game played from a third-person perspective.
+The player can gain abnormal abilities by killing different aliens, and absorbing their genetic material to acquire their specific traits.

 Synopsis

 In 2008, Earth was invaded by the alien swarm.
 Within the year, they had complete control of earth and had wiped out most of mankind.
 During 2009, the Swarm directed its effort to locate and wipe out the few remaining pockets of resistance.
 The year is now 2011, and mankind is still fighting to survive.
 Meanwhile, sightings of strange humanoid creatures are reported, their purpose unknown.
 Some believe they are the products of experiments the swarm has done on humans, while some believe it's the first of a new generation of swarm adapted to life on Earth.

 In 2012, one of mankind's last bastions dubbed "The Laboratory", resides beneath the ruins of Moscow.
 There the survivors work tirelessly to stop this new threat.